it-all/Spaghettify/README.md

 Spaghettify is a PHP 7, PostgreSQL Web Platform Built on Slim Framework.

 INSTALLATION
+Create your project folder and config, public, and storage folders withi in.
+Create storage
+composer require it-all/spaghettify

 Clone or download

 Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level)